Josiah’s Generation, His Legacy, and The Day

 Josiah’s Children

-Josiah’s sons and grandsons (the last kings of Israel before the Exile) are integral parts of the story that lead to the judgment of Jerusalem.
+Josiah’s heirs are the last kings of Israel before the Exile.
+They are integral parts of the story that lead to the judgment of Jerusalem and then its rebuilding.
 They are mentioned in several books including 2 Kings, 1 + 2 Chronicles, Jeremiah, and time stamps put them in Daniel, Esther, and Ezekiel.
-There is an interesting 3 months/11 year cycle that is mentioned (twice) with these men concerning their times as rulers! (another study) Actually, to fully understand these men, you should read Jeremiah along with Kings and Chronicles.
+There is an interesting 3 months/11-year cycle that is mentioned (twice) with these men concerning their times as rulers.

-Jehoiakim – Pharaoh was in charge of Israel, again!
+Eliakim/ Jehoiakim – Pharaoh was in charge of Israel, again!
 In reality, Israel was once again “slaves” of Egypt.
 Neco showed his power by removing the king of “the people” and putting in one of his choosing.
-In another show of power, Neco changes the king’s name; Eliakim (God establishes) was changed to Jehoiakim (Yahweh lifts up or establishes).
-This is also the name that is in 1 Chronicles 3: 15 that identifies him as the second-born son of Josiah (Jehoahaz is not even mentioned instead he is called Shallum).
-(Name changes are a big deal in the Bible.)
+In another show of power, Neco changes the king’s name.
+Eliakim (God establishes) was changed to Jehoiakim (Yahweh lifts up or establishes).
+He rules 11 years.

-Jehoiachin – His name means “Yahweh supports” and it shows.
+Jehoiachin/Shallum – Jehoiachin means “Yahweh supports” and it shows.
 His rule started when he was eighteen and it lasted three months.
 He was taken to Babylon and stayed in prison until he was fifty-five years old.
+This fulfills Jeremiah 22:11.
 The reason he is so important, he is the grandfather of Zerubbabel.
 Kings and Chronicles don’t give much about him, so read Jeremiah 22:24 – 30.
-Then temper this with Haggai 2: 23.
+Then temper this with Haggai 2:23.

-Zedekiah – As Josiah’s youngest child (1 Chronicles 3: 15) he would have been born when Josiah was eighteen and was not much older than his nephew, Jehoiachin.
-Jeremiah tells Zedekiah’s story, he is mention frequently starting in the 21st chapter until the end of the book. (be careful there are other Zedekiah’s mentioned) He is the embodiment of the spiritual attitude of Judah at that time; at times he is seeking God, sometimes protecting Jeremiah, and then ready to give him to up to be abused.
+Zedekiah/Mattaniah – Jeremiah tells Zedekiah’s story, he is mention frequently starting in the 21st chapter until the end of the book. (be careful there are other Zedekiah’s mentioned) He is the embodiment of the spiritual attitude of Judah at that time; at times he is seeking God, sometimes protecting Jeremiah, and then ready to give him to up to be abused.

 His reign as king mirrors his spiritual life.
 He accepts Babylon, he rejects Babylon and tries to come under Egypt; he just makes bad decisions.
 So, he lasted eleven years and came to a bad end.
 He had to watch his family die, and then his eyes were blinded.